Will Smith (linebacker, born 1992): Dallas Cowboys (second stint)

 On October 29, 2014, Smith was re-signed to the practice squad.
 On May 14, 2015, he was cut after rookie minicamp, to make room for tryout linebacker Donnie Baggs.
 He was re-signed on August 1, taking the roster spot created by the holdout of defensive end Jeremy Mincey.
 He was released on August 25 with a groin injury.

-Hamilton Tiger-Cats (CFL)
+Hamilton Tiger-Cats

-On May 28, 2016, he was signed by the Hamilton Tiger-Cats of the Canadian Football League.
+On May 28, 2016, he was signed by the Hamilton Tiger-Cats of the CFL.
 He appeared in 11 games as a backup linebacker, posting 3 tackles (one for loss) and 9 special teams tackles.

 Winnipeg Blue Bombers (second stint)

-On February 16, 2017, he was signed by the Winnipeg Blue Bombers of the Canadian Football League.
+On February 16, 2017, he was signed by the Blue Bombers.
 He was released on May 1.

-Los Angeles Wildcats (XFL)
+Los Angeles Wildcats

 In October 2019, he was selected by the Los Angeles Wildcats in the 2020 XFL Supplemental Draft.
 In March, amid the COVID-19 pandemic, the league announced that it would be cancelling the rest of the season.
 Playing in all 5 games, he registered 28 tackles and one interception.
 He had his contract terminated when the league suspended operations on April 10, 2020.